 The focus of firms begins to shift from product innovation to larger scale production and a set of efficient producers usually emerges, favoring firms with superior operational processes.
 Many firms are unable to compete against more efficient operators and the number of competitors drops as they ultimately fail by either going out of business or selling to the increasingly dominant firms.
-The eventual size and number of companies in an industry will largely depend on the total size of the market and relative economies of scale and operating leverage inherent in providing the product or service.
+The eventual size and number of companies in an industry will largely depend on the total size of the market and relative economies of scale and operating leverage inherent in providing the product or service (discussed more in the H2'22 Investor Letter).